3Grey6Jedi9/JS-Techdegree-P06/README.md

 'animation: fadeIn 1s ease;': This line applies the "fadeln" animation to any element with the class "fade-in."
 The animation will take
 1 second to complete and will use the "ease" timing function, which means it will start slowly, speed up in the middle and slow down again at the end.

+f) logo (class) (Custom logo)

+This block of code is defining a CSS class called "logo" that applies styles to create a custom logo for the button.